CoopStaz/odin-recipes/README.md

 # odin-recipes

-This page is about recipes.
+This page is web page has three recipes.
+Green Smoothie, Lasagna, and Lemon Chicken.